coursera-dl/coursera-dl/README.md

   * File format extension filter to grab resource types you want.
   * Login credentials accepted on command-line or from `.netrc` file.
   * Core functionality tested on Linux, Mac and Windows.
-  * Support for both regular (i.e., time-based) courses as well as on-demand courses.

 # Disclaimer